Towards Benign Memory Forgetting for Selective Multimodal Large Language Model Unlearning: Experiments

-\textbf{Meaningful Score.} The Meaningful Score provides an additional perspective on output quality.
-GA Difference and KL Minimization collapse into corrupted or meaningless outputs, yielding very low scores.
-MANU and IDK Tuning generate more fluent responses, but their scores remain unstable.
-In comparison, SMFA consistently achieves the highest Meaningful Scores across both forget and retain sets, indicating that the model continues to produce coherent, interpretable, and natural outputs.
-This confirms that SMFA not only achieves selective unlearning but also preserves the overall quality and reliability of model responses.
+\textbf{Meaningful Score.} For output quality, GA Difference and KL Minimization collapse into corrupted or meaningless text, yielding severely low Meaningful Scores.
+In contrast, SMFA consistently achieves either the best or the second-best Meaningful Score, ensuring coherent and natural generation.
+This confirms that SMFA successfully preserves overall response reliability alongside its selective unlearning capabilities.